Breil, Maine-et-Loire

 Breil (/fr/) is a former commune in the Maine-et-Loire department in western France.
 On 15 December 2016, it was merged into the new commune Noyant-Villages.
+The inhabitants are known as Breillois in French.
 Breil's nearest town is Noyant (6 km).

-Population

-The inhabitants are known as Breillois.

 Sights

 Breil is most famous for its Chateau in the Parc du Lathan, where a major Fête de la Chasse (Hunting Fair) was held each August 15.
 Breil is near the Lac de Rillé, a lake stretching from Rillé to Gué Morin, a hamlet in Breil, where the River Lathan was dammed in 1978 principally for irrigating the valley of the Authion.